Ankitmodmed/modmedAPIPortal/docs/Getting Started/ema-proprietary-api.md

 ***

 Want to get connected with an application on the ModMed synapSYS Marketplace?
-Please reach out to your account manager or email [practicesolutions@modmed.com](mailto:practicesolutions@modmed.com) for more information.
+Please reach out to your account manager or email: [synapsys@modmed.com](mailto:synapsys@modmed.com) for more information.